daniel-tran/steam-points-shop-search/README.md

 You can also read the technical notes about how this search functionality has been implemented here: https://github.com/daniel-tran/steam-points-shop-search/wiki

+# How to run locally

+## Setup

+1. Node 16.13.2 or higher
+2. Npm 8.1.2 or higher (should already be included with the standard Node installer)

+## Generating search data

+After cloning or downloading a copy of this repository:

+1. Open a Command Prompt and navigate to the folder containing this code base.
+2. Execute `npm run install` - This install the various module dependencies utilised by the underlying code.
+3. Execute `npm run start` - This starts the process for generating a set of search data.
+You can expect this to take a couple of minutes to complete, depending on your computer.

+_Note that this process has only been tested on Windows._

+Afterwards, you can load "index.html" into your browser and start using your freshly generated search data.

 # FAQ

 ## Why I can't find a particular item?